tierneytim/btAudio/README.md

 <a name="e"></a>
 ## Serial Control
 This section covers the [serialControl](examples/serialControl/serialControl.ino) example.
 If you want to control any of the features proposed here you may need to create a hardware interface (buttons, potentiometers, etc).
 In the meantime I've created a serial interface for you to play with.
 It's pretty simple and not necessarily the best method but it works.
 The idea is to send a string to over the comm port (e.g. `vol`).
 Follow this string with a terminator(e.g. `#`) and then follow this with a number (e.g. `0.42`).
-So the full comand to cut the volume by half would be `vol#0.5`.
+So the full command to cut the volume by half would be `vol#0.5`.
 In the image below you can see waht this looks like in hte serial monitor.

 <p align="center">
   <img src="readme/serial.PNG" width="600" />